Photon862/cool-encryption/README.md

 ### tap-sound - Tap Code System

-A more efficient system using tap code (like prison communication) with individual digit sounds and space support.
+The tap code system (like prison communication) with individual digit sounds and space support.

 **How it works:**